 The UK government has issued guidance: Placing manufactured goods on the market in Great Britain from 1 January 2021.
 The guidance states that: “You need to use a conformity mark if you’re placing certain goods on the UK market.
 Before 1 January 2021, you can do this using the CE mark or another appropriate mark.
 From 1 January 2021, the UK Conformity assessed (UKCA) mark will be the conformity assessment marking for Great Britain for most goods currently subject to CE marking.”
 This means that:

 - Relevant products placed in the UK market will require the UKCA mark, although the UK government will accept both CE and UKCA during 2021 to allow for the transition

-- The UKCA mark will not be recognised in the EU, unless the EU and the UK agree mutual recognition
+- The UKCA mark will not be recognised in the EU

 - The UKCA mark will mirror the CE mark rules

 - Products currently requiring a CE marking for sale in the EU will continue to need a CE mark

 - Authorised representatives and responsible persons based in the EU will no longer be recognised in Great Britain from 1 January 2021.
 If you need to use an authorised representative or responsible person, they will need to be based in the UK for products being placed on the GB market

 The services sector appears to have had much less consideration.
 This may be because the weight of EU legislation revolves around goods.